 A Yorkshire Camera

 Exploring a local antiques shop recently, I came across a beautiful 6×6 format folding camera that appeared to be in very nice condition.
-After giving it a once over and determining nothing was obviously wrong, I plunked down £9 of my hard earned cash to take the thing home.
+After giving it a once over and determining nothing was obviously wrong, I plunked down £9 ($12) of my hard earned cash to take the thing home.
 It turned out I had bought a Yorkshire camera.
 A GB Kershaw 110 to be precise, made in the great city of Leeds some 60 or so years ago.
 It was in very nice condition for its age, with just some dust in the optics and a tiny bit of corrosion here and there on the aluminium parts.

 In terms of operation, the Kershaw 110 is a very basic camera.
 A button on the top plate makes the front pop open, extending the bellows and putting the lens into shooting position.
 A single knob lets you wind the film on, with a red window in the back to let you see which frame you’re on*.
-The lens is unmarked but I’d estimate it at around 80mm (45mm equivalent in 35mm terms) with its focus fixed to give you a depth of field from around 3m to infinity.
+The lens is anonymous, but I’d estimate it at around 80mm (45mm equivalent in 35mm terms) with its focus fixed to give you a depth of field from around 3m to infinity.
 It has a single shutter speed of somewhere around 1/50 of a second and a choice of two apertures, f11 or f16.
 Its only other features are a bulb mode and a flash sync port.
-Getting an accurate exposure is rather out the window with such limited control so you’re fairly reliant on the wide latitude of film and hoping for the best.
+Getting an accurate exposure is rather out the window with such limited control so you’re fairly reliant on the wide latitude of film and hoping for the best!

 * 120 roll film is paper backed and that paper has frame numbers printed on to it for cameras like this without mechanical frame counters.